Coderixc/Coderixc/README.md

 Software Developer
 ------------------

-I have been a Software Developer for over 47 month(s) and currently working in a financial organization.
+I had been a Software Developer for over 48 month(s) ,working in a financial organization.
 I am skilled in C#, .NET and MYSQL .
 I have worked with both Window Based Application , multi-threaded applications using the .NET technologies.
 In the past, I have worked on projects building a Application to support Trading Platform.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [kchanchal78@gmail.com](mailto:kchanchal78@gmail.com)